How do pet trackers work?

 Before we get into available tracking technologies, let's first discuss the myth on Hollywood driven Microchip GPS implants that don't exist in real life.
 There is no such thing as a real time tracking GPS implant and there won't be for a very long time.
 The components required to make a real time GPS Tracker cannot be designed and turned into a tiny rice sized implant, if we could we would have by now!
 Below we explain why.

-There are 3 types of technologies currently commonly used on finding pets.
+There are 3 types of technologies currently commonly used on finding or identifying pets.

 - Microchip implants (RFID Chips)